 - Who is eligible to apply?

-Eligible applicants include members of Tufts CTSI’s 39 partner institutions.
+Eligible applicants include members of Tufts CTSI’s partners and collaborators.
 Proposals must designate a Primary Principal Investigator (PI) with a primary appointment or position at a Tufts CTSI academic, medical, or non-profit research partner institution.
 Collaborators who are not affiliated with a Tufts CTSI partner institution can be included in proposed research teams, but will not be considered a site for a multi-site proposal.
 At the time of award, each budgeted key personnel member of the research team must have an eRA Commons Username (and be eligible to receive NIH funding) to meet federal reporting guidelines.
 We strongly encourage all applicants to request a consultation (in-person or virtual) for more information about responding to the Pilot Studies Program’s priority research areas.

 - Does Tufts CTSI fund basic research?